Chapter 5.20

 It shall be unlawful for any person granted a drinking establishment license by the State of Kansas to sell or serve any alcoholic liquor authorized by such license within the City without first obtaining a City license from the City Clerk.
 (Ord.
 1612 § 1.
 Code 1990 § 3-301)

-A. There is hereby levied an annual license fee in the amount of $250.00 on each drinking establishment located in the City which has a drinking establishment license issued by the State Director of Alcoholic Beverage Control, which fee shall be paid before business is begun under an original state license and within five days after any renewal of a state license.
+A. There is hereby levied an occupation and license tax on each drinking establishment located in the City which has a drinking establishment license issued by the State Director of Alcoholic Beverage Control, which tax shall be paid before business is begun under an original state license and within five days after any renewal of a state license.
+Said license tax shall be set by the Governing Body by resolution.

 C. The license period shall extend for the period covered by the state license.
-No license fee shall be refunded for any reason.
+No license tax shall be refunded for any reason.

 5.20.130 Business regulations.